Pequest River water or watershed scenery in New Jersey

 Backup water

-If the Pequest is crowded, too warm, or running dirty, compare the Musconetcong or South Branch for another classic trout corridor, or Flat Brook for a quieter clear-water alternative.
+If the Pequest is crowded, too warm, or running dirty, compare the Musconetcong or South Branch for another classic trout area, or Flat Brook for a quieter clear-water alternative.

-New Jersey trout regulations include Pequest Seasonal TCA rules and stocked-water closure details.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+New Jersey trout rules include Pequest Seasonal TCA rules and stocked-water closure details.
 Check current rules before fishing.

 Pequest Trout Hatchery area